How to Calculate Your CRS Score for Express Entry as an Indonesian Applicant

 Now here is the same applicant after achieving CLB 9 (IELTS 8.0/7.0/7.0/7.0):

-That single improvement in IELTS scores — going from 7.0 to 8.0 in Listening while maintaining 7.0 in the other three — adds 41 points.
+That single improvement in IELTS scores — moving this profile from CLB 8 to CLB 9 — adds 69 points under these assumptions.
 That is the difference between waiting indefinitely and becoming competitive for STEM category-based draws, which have invited candidates with scores as low as 480–490.

 The CLB 9 Imperative

 The jump from CLB 8 to CLB 9 is the highest-return action available to most Indonesian applicants.
 The reason it is so powerful is that it triggers the Skill Transferability bonus simultaneously.
-Moving from CLB 8 to CLB 9 can add 50+ CRS points for someone with a degree and three or more years of work experience.
+Moving from CLB 8 to CLB 9 can add 69 CRS points in the single-applicant example above, including language and Skill Transferability points.

 The CLB 9 IELTS requirements are: